noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

 - events: events and logs emitted by the contract; dApps can listen for and react to these events
 - functions:
 - All identifiers (contract names, function names and variable names) are restricted to the ASCII character set.
 It is possible to store UTF-8 encoded data in string variables.

+### best practices

+- sending back (refunding) ether vai someAddr.send(soevalue) is a security risk
+  - the fn containing this logic could be executed by an untrusted contract
+  - instead just keep the refund amount in a variable, and require the recipient to within their money themselves
+- in contracts, always zero out any variables holding money after delivery
+  - because the recipient could call the fn multiple times

 ### installation